 - Adjusting the thickness of the broth.
 On the day that you're planning to serve the stew (i.e., when the stew is reheated):

 - If the broth is too thick for your liking, simply add additional beef stock or water until the stew reaches the consistency you prefer (go slowly!).

 - If you prefer a thicker stew, the first option is to simmer the stew with the lid off for about 30 minutes to reduce the liquid.
-Or, you can use the cornstarch slurry method: mix 2 tbsp of cornstarch with 2 tbsp of cold water.
+Or, you can use the cornstarch slurry method: mix 2 tablespoon of cornstarch with 2 tablespoon of cold water.
 Mix ONE TABLESPOON of the slurry into the simmering stew and let thicken for 30 seconds.
 Stir.
-If the stew is still not quite thick enough, add additional cornstarch slurry 1 tsp at a time (re-mix first!), following the steps above, until the stew reaches your preferred thickness.
+If the stew is still not quite thick enough, add additional cornstarch slurry 1 teaspoon at a time (re-mix first!), following the steps above, until the stew reaches your preferred thickness.
 Don't go beyond the 4 tablespoon total of slurry, though, or you risk the stew becoming "sandy" in texture.